muratk5n/thirdwave/en/README.md

 Some claim the dimming event triggered seismic changes in history;
-famine displaced people who displaced others, discredited some existing religions increased interest for new ones (eg Islam, note Mohammed was born in 570).
+famine displaced people who displaced others, discredited some existing religions increased interest for new ones (eg Islam, Mohammed was born in 570).

 History Channel: "[I]n 536 A.D., much of the world went dark for a full 18 months, as a mysterious fog rolled over Europe, the Middle